zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 These tags control the behaviour of a session:

-* session-id-unused-lifetime
-* session-id-enabled
-* refresh-user-session-timeout-enabled
-* refresh-user-session-timeout

-If the session id is not used during some time then it is removed, automatically.
+* session-id-unused-lifetime: if the session id is not used during some time then it is removed, automatically.
 The lifetime is set in seconds, whereas 86400 seconds represent a single day.
+* session-id-enabled: this tag is either `true` or `false` and displays whether a session id is enabled or not
+* refresh-user-session-timeout-enabled: this tag is either `true` or `false` and defines whether the timeout is enabled to refresh a user session.
+The default value is `true`.
+* refresh-user-session-timeout: defines the duration of the timeout after which the session is refreshed.
+The default value is set to 1800 seconds.

 ```
 <session-id-unused-lifetime>86400</session-id-unused-lifetime>